pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 #### Setting up

 First, create an account on [AoC](https://adventofcode.com/).
-Second, since AoC is language agnostic you have to setup your own cargo project with your own scaffolding in order to solve the puzzles.
+Second, since AoC is language agnostic you have to set up your own cargo project with your own scaffolding in order to solve the puzzles.
 Doing this can be very educational but it's also pretty boring.
 I'd suggest skipping that and using this Github template instead: [fspoettel/advent-of-code-rust](https://github.com/fspoettel/advent-of-code-rust).
 Click on `Use this template` -> `Create a new repository`, then `git clone` the created repository to your machine.
 In `.cargo/config.toml` set `AOC_YEAR` to `2020`.

 Also you can install the `aoc-cli` tool to fetch all instructions and inputs from your AoC account to your machine.
 To do that run `cargo install aoc-cli --version 0.12.0`, then create the file `$HOME/.adventofcode.session` and paste your AoC session cookie into it.
 To get your session cookie, press `F12` while anywhere on the AoC website to open your browser's developer tools, then look for `Cookies` under the `Application` or `Storage` tabs and copy the `session` cookie value.